1) What age do I need be to referee?

 Click the "Ready" checkbox on your profile so assignors will know that you're ready.

-4) You may not be marked active.
+4) You may not be marked Active in the system by Administrators.

 This is a permission that only administrators can change.
 Your records may not be processed if you are an Out Of State Referee.
 Contact your local assignor to help you understand why you have been marked inactive.